 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
-As an Amazon Associate, we earn from qualifying purchases made on Amazon in addition to other retailers featured on the blog.
+We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

 Soaring temperatures are bad enough.
 It’s even worse if your clothing doesn’t breathe or is too heavy.
-If want to stay cool during your travels, read our readers’ tips on how to pack light for hot weather!
+If you want to stay cool during your travels, read our readers’ tips on how to pack light for hot weather!

 Packing Light for Hot Weather